GoogleCloudPlatform/click-to-deploy/k8s/mongodb/README.md

 that you pin each image to an immutable
 [content digest](https://docs.docker.com/registry/spec/api/#content-digests).
 This ensures that the installed application always uses the same images, until you are ready to upgrade.
-To get the digest for the image, use the following script:
+To get the digest for the images, use the following scripts:

 ```shell
 for i in "IMAGE_MONGODB"; do